Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Projective Dobble.md

 We can also make projective planes from usual planes by introducing some new "points at infinity" for each direction we could head towards infinity in.
 On a 3x3 square grid this is up, right up diagonal, right, right down diagonal.
 While we could go down to infinity as we wrap around that's the same as going up.

-Now lets show how we make a Dobble deck from a grid like this.
+Now let's show how we make a Dobble deck from a grid like this.
 We work through each of the parallel lines in those four directions.
 For each of the three parallel lines we choose a symbol and place that on all 3 cards, we also place this symbol on the "point at infinity" for this direction.
 This gives us 4 symbols on all our finite cards and 3 on all our "point at infinity" cards.
 However the easy way to solve this is to add a new infinite symbol to these four "points at infinity" cards.
 This represents the "line at infinity".

 The actual game of Dobble is made in this fashion!
 It just uses a 7x7 grid and there are more points at infinity corresponding to making "knights moves" in different directions.
 You can lay out an actual game of Dobble like this and try it.
 Sadly with 8 symbols per card and 57 symbols you can get 57 different cards, however a commercial game of Dobble only has 55.